-- Refactoring: They allow you to follow Uniform Access Principle.
+- Refactoring: They allow you to follow the Uniform Access Principle.
 Are you simply returning class properties or doing some calculations to generate the return value?
 No one needs to know.
 The less one module knows about the other (especially its internal implementation), the more loosely-coupled they are.
 I put this as an added advantage to refactoring because you can refactor without hesitation.
 You can change a simple returning field to calculation and vice versa with confidence.

 - Consistency: You will access a field in a consistent way.

 - Agility: You don’t know what is coming next, at least sometimes.
 GSPs allow you to be prepared to keep the changes to the smallest scope.
-For example, type change of your class field.
+For example, type change in your class field.